List of Home and Away characters introduced in 2012: Natalie Davison

-Natalie Davison, played by Catherine Mack, made her first screen appearance on 16 May 2012.
+Natalie Davison, played by Catherine Mack, made her first appearance on 16 May 2012.
 The character and casting was announced on 6 May 2012.
 Mack revealed to Luke Dennehy of the Herald Sun that the role of Natalie "came out of the blue".
 She explained "I was settled in Los Angeles and when they asked me to send an audition tape, I didn't think much of it.
 In January I got a call from my agent in Australia and he said 'come back straight away'.
 I didn't pack anything up because I thought it would be a quick trip."
 The actress called the role her dream job and said she had always wanted to live in Sydney, where the show is filmed.

 Natalie is a school counsellor, who helps Sasha Bezmel (Demi Harman) and Casey Braxton (Lincoln Younes).
 A writer for Channel 5 said she would "have her work cut out for her" due to the amount of teen drama in Summer Bay.
+Mack said that while Natalie initially appears in her "professional capacity", viewers would slowly start to see aspects of her private life.
+She told Colin Vickery of The Advertiser: "She hasn't had a whole lot of experience in her field but her work is her life."

 Mack described her character as having "a very selfless quality and determination to help others that I really admire."
-She stated that Natalie "is passionate and strong", but she does have flaws.
-Mack added that Natalie went through some tough times as a teenager, which forced her to grow up quickly.
+She stated that Natalie "is passionate and strong", but she does have flaws, adding that Natalie went through some tough times as a teenager, which forced her to grow up quickly.
 When asked if Natalie interacts with the Braxton brothers, Dan Ewing (who plays Heath Braxton) quipped to a TV Week writer that she has "no direct cuddles" with his character.
 In June 2012, it was revealed Natalie would become Darryl Braxton's (Steve Peacocke) love interest.
 Mack said Natalie finds Brax interesting and she is trying to work out who he is and what he is about.
+Natalie tries to help Casey after he shoots his father dead, which complicates the romance between herself and Brax.
+She thought the relationship allowed for the chance to show a new side of Brax.
+She explained "There are a few dark twists and turns that come up that make Brax not have that flirty relationship he had with (former girlfriend) Charlie (Esther Anderson).
+They're thrown together."

 In 2013, Mack received a nomination for the Most Popular New Female Talent Logie Award.

-In June 2013, it was announced that Mack had decided to leave Home and Away and that she had already filmed her final scenes.
+In June that year it was announced that Mack had decided to leave Home and Away and that she had already filmed her final scenes.
 The actress told a TV Week reporter "It was time for Natalie to leave the Bay, as she had some unfinished business with her family to attend to.
 She really needed to move forward with her life."
 Mack added that she had enjoyed her experience on the show and was looking forward to the future.